matplotlib/matplotlib/doc/users/mathtext.rst

 .. note::
    Mathtext should be placed between a pair of dollar signs ($).
-To make it easy to display monetary values, e.g. "$100.00", if a single dollar sign is present in the entire string, it will be displayed verbatim as a dollar sign.
+To make it easy to display monetary values, e.g., "$100.00", if a single dollar sign is present in the entire string, it will be displayed verbatim as a dollar sign.
 This is a small change from regular TeX, where the dollar sign in non-math text would have to